 Our community development grantmaking focuses primarily on enhancing the quality of life in Indianapolis and Indiana.
-We grant funds for human and social needs, central-city and neighborhood revitalization, low- and moderate-income housing, and arts and culture in Indianapolis.
+We grant funds for human and social needs, city and neighborhood revitalization, low- and moderate-income housing, and arts and culture in Indianapolis.
 We have a special interest in helping organizations that serve residents affected by poverty or other societal challenges and that help advance the prosperity of residents from communities of color who are disproportionately affected by these and other challenges.
 On a statewide level, we routinely offer initiatives to support community foundations and United Ways.
-Nationally, the Endowment provides support on an invitational basis for compelling other causes that are consistent with our areas of interest, such as disaster relief and recovery efforts and programs for veterans’ affairs and their families, and selective research projects and educational programs focused on efforts to promote the effectiveness of charitable organizations and enhance and increase charitable giving.
+Nationally, the Endowment provides support on an invitational basis for compelling other causes that are consistent with our areas of interest, such as disaster relief and recovery efforts, programs for veterans’ affairs and their families, and selective research projects and educational programs focused on efforts to promote the effectiveness of charitable organizations and enhance and increase charitable giving.

 Our education grantmaking revolves primarily around objectives to enhance and increase the educational attainment and meaningful economic opportunities of residents in Indiana with the overall aim of improving the quality of life of the state’s residents.
 We support programs in Indiana on an invitational basis that promote high-quality early childhood education, strengthen K-12 education, prepare students for education and careers beyond high school, connect college students and graduates with meaningful employment opportunities in Indiana, enhance the effectiveness of Indiana colleges and universities to prepare their students for successful lives and careers, and build the state’s intellectual capital.
 We have a special interest in advancing the success of students of color and students from low-income households.
-On a national level, we support on an invitational basis programs that expand and enhance higher education opportunities for African-Americans, Native Americans and Latino Americans.
+On a national level, we support on an invitational basis programs that expand and enhance higher education opportunities for African Americans, Native Americans and Latino Americans.

 In keeping with the founders’ wishes, the Endowment gives priority to efforts that improve the quality of life in Indianapolis and Indiana.
 This priority applies especially to grants for community development and elementary/secondary education.
 Exceptions include occasional funding on an invitational basis for national programs that complement or relate to our work in Indiana or further a compelling cause aligned with our founders’ interests.

-Our interest in higher education extends to Indiana colleges and universities, and nationwide to historically black colleges and universities, Native American colleges and programs to increase access to college for Latino Americans.
+Our interest in higher education extends to Indiana colleges and universities and nationwide to historically Black colleges and universities (HBCUs), Native American colleges and programs to increase access to college for Latino Americans.
 Grants to institutions of higher learning outside Indiana are restricted to programs offered by the Endowment on an invitational basis.

 The Endowment generally does not support the following:

-If you believe your charitable organization has a request that fits within our guidelines, we suggest that you send us by regular mail a preliminary letter of no more than two pages.
+If you believe your charitable organization has a request that fits within our guidelines, we suggest that you send us a preliminary letter of no more than two pages.
 The letter should tell us about your organization, the project you have in mind, the issue or need you seek to address and the amount of support you will need from us.
 We respond in writing to all preliminary inquiries.
 In cases that warrant further consideration, we may ask you to furnish a full proposal.
-Emailed or faxed requests will not be considered.
+Preliminary letters should be sent only by regular or overnight mail.

 The Endowment can only fund a small percentage of the grant proposals we receive each year.
 Our approval process generally begins with a review of a proposal by a program director.
 Proposals that meet the criteria for consideration proceed to the appropriate division for review, then to the Endowment’s officers, and finally to the Endowment’s Board of Directors.
 The Board of Directors considers grants in March, June, September, November and December.
 The grant review process generally takes three to six months.
 All grantseekers receive written notification of our decisions.